Winning new clients often starts with the right words in the proper format. That’s why Business Email Templates are critically important.

 Cold Outreach for Business

-Cold email outreach is when you contact someone via email who doesn’t know or hasn’t had any previous connection with you (or your business) in the past.
+Cold email outreach is when you contact someone via email who doesn’t know you (or your business) or hasn’t had any previous connection with you (or your business).

 It’s essentially a “cold” interaction.
-Most of the business email templates below are cold outreach emails, perfect for first-time encounters.
+Most business email templates below are cold outreach emails, perfect for first-time encounters.

-Cold outreach has been a goto tactic for sales, marketing, and PR.
-It’s the same as walking in a room to introduce yourself in a room filled with new people.
+Cold outreach has been a go-to tactic for sales, marketing, and PR.
+It’s the same as walking into a room to introduce yourself in a room filled with new people.
 The difference is that you’re pitching via email.

-Two popular misconceptions most people have when it comes to cold outreach emails is:
+Two popular misconceptions most people have when it comes to cold outreach emails are:

 Cold Outreach Misconception #1